STiago/humhub-teamproject/README.md

 - docker-compose.yml
 - entrypoint.sh

-Dockerfile and entrypoint.sh need more updates (mainly nginx and database configurations).
+Dockerfile and entrypoint.sh have been re-configured but there is an issue with yii which needs to be fixed before continue the configuration of database.

 #### Steps to build the container: